 1993 – Lori returns to Canada as her Sony deal wanes and signs with Virgin Music Canada.

-Produced by Colin Linden and John Whynot at the famed Bearsville Studio in Woodstock, New York.
+Colin Linden and John Whynot produced it at the famed Bearsville Studio in Woodstock, New York.
 It features Rick Danko (The Band), Jim Cuddy (Blue Rodeo) on harmony vocals, and Richard Bell (Janis Joplin's Full Tilt Boogie Band) on piano.